- Student Support Services

 Talent Search also serves high school dropouts by encouraging them to reenter the education system and complete their education.
 The goal of Talent Search is to increase the number of youths from disadvantaged backgrounds who complete high school and enroll in post-secondary education institutions of their choice.

-Upward Bound is one of the federal TRiO Programs funded by the U.S. Department of Education that serves high school students from low income families and from families in which neither parent holds a Bachelor's degree.
-Binghamton University's program is one of over 800 programs operating throughout the United States.
+Upward Bound is a free program that serves high school students from income eligible families, and families in which neither parent holds a Bachelor's degree.
 The goal of Upward Bound is to prepare participants for high school graduation and to increase the rate at which they enroll, attend, and ultimately graduate from, colleges and universities.

-Upward Bound programs offer their participants* academic, financial, and personal counseling as well as tutoring and assistance in completing college entrance and financial-aid applications.
-They also provide presentations and workshops on scholarships, financial aid and other educational topics.
+Upward Bound programs offer their participants* academic, financial, and personal counseling, tutoring, workshops, presentations, and assistance in completing college entrance and financial-aid applications, and other topics of interest to college-bound students.
 In addition, participating students are given the opportunity to attend the Summer Residential Program at Binghamton University.

 *Students must live in a participating school district to participate in the Upward Bound Program at Binghamton University.